Programme

 Laura Blum, Initiative Schule im Aufbruch, Berlin

-How can schools create real freedom for self-organised learning, hand over responsibility to students and at the same time strategically advance school development?
+How can schools create genuine space for self-organised learning, hand over responsibility to pupils and, at the same time, strategically drive forward school development?

-FREI DAY is a project-orientated learning format that enables pupils to deal with current social challenges and independently develop viable solutions.
-They work in cross-grade teams in a self-organised, practical and participatory manner.
+FREI DAY is a project-based learning format that empowers pupils to engage with current societal challenges and develop viable solutions independently.
+Working in mixed-age teams, they learn in a self-organised, practical and participatory way.

-In this impulse offer, Christina Feldmann (Headmistress of Bothmer Primary School in Schwarmstedt) and Laura Blum (Initiative Schule im Aufbruch) provide insights into the concrete implementation of FREI DAY in primary schools.
-They will report openly on experiences, challenges and conditions for success and show how school administrators can organise the introduction and anchor free spaces sustainably in their own schools.
-The impulse programme invites you to take away new perspectives on learning, responsibility and school development - and to develop concrete next steps for your own everyday school life.
+In this session, Christina Feldmann (headteacher of Bothmer Primary School in Schwarmstedt) and Laura Blum (Initiative Schule im Aufbruch) provide insights into the practical implementation of FREI DAY in primary schools.
+They speak openly about their experiences, challenges and the conditions for success, and demonstrate how school leaders can get the initiative off the ground and embed this freedom sustainably within their own schools.
+This session invites you to gain new perspectives on learning, responsibility and school development – and to develop concrete next steps for your own everyday school life.

-CHRISTINA FELDMANN is the headteacher of Bothmer Primary School, where FREI DAY has been running for five years.
+CHRISTINA FELDMANN is headteacher at Bothmer Primary School, where FREI DAY has been in place for five years.

 Impulse offer A5